A beginner hypertrophy training program is incredibly simple to set up.

 The main thing is to pick 1-2 exercises from each movement pattern, get stronger at it for an extended period, and that’s it.

 It doesn’t have to be any more complicated than that.

 To see how I set up a progression for these, check out my Ultimate Push Pull Legs Workout Routine for a ton of information covering everything you need.

 I‘ve gone over other workout splits in the past, such as push pull legs.

-However, for beginners, there are two splits I recommend more that you should do first.
+However, for beginners, there are two splits I recommend that you should do first.

-I recommend full-body programs for beginners because you can stimulate your muscles more often to grow them faster.
+I recommend full body programs for beginners because you can stimulate more muscle growth early on to grow them faster.

 Plus, since you’re only doing 1-2 sets for each muscle group, you can push hard and recover quickly since you have less muscle mass.